 Enforcing Password Policies

-The best way to enforce good password policies is through your applications that allow you to set acceptable password parameters.
+The best way to enforce good password policies is through your applications that allow you to set acceptable credential parameters.
 For example, you can require users to set up two-factor authentication in Office 365.
 Many cloud-based platforms also allow you to set how many characters a password must be and what it requires (i.e. at least 1 symbol).

 How Strong is Your Data Security?